countable-web/open-source-corporation/admin/accounting/TIMESHEETS.md

 ## Rules
 * Do not modify the timesheet template (ex: removing/adding rows at the top of the timesheet, changing existing columns).
 * Do not rename the month tabs, but changing their order is fine (you can move the current month as your first tab).
-* Changing the colors of cells are ok.
-* Do not merge any cells together.
-* If you would like space between rows, do not have more than 1 empty row inbetween.
 * For adding additional information or calculations for yourself, use the empty cells above the table headers or unused columns (F and beyond).

 ## Example